mrmendoza-dev/chess-react/README.md

 # React Chess Game

 A modern chess game implementation built with React, TypeScript, and TailwindCSS.
 Features a responsive design with dark/light mode support.
+Designed as a learning tool rather than a competitive platform.

 ## Current Features